Geometry word problems

 The measure of one supplementary angle is twice the measure of the second.
 What is the measure of each angle?

-Let x be the measure of the first angle.
-Then, the second angle is 2x.
+• Let x be the measure of the first angle

-Since the angle are supplementary, they add up to 180°
+• Since the angles are supplementary, they add up to 180°

-If the x-coordinate or the y-coordinate is the same for all points, then the points are colinear.
+• If the x-coordinate or the y-coordinate is the same for all points, then the points are collinear.

-After a close inspection, we see that the x-coordinate is the same for all points.
-Therefore, the points are colinear.
+• After a close inspection, we see that the x-coordinate is the same for all points (2).

 The perimeter of a square is 8 cm.
 What is the area?

-This means that the second acute angle is 3 times bigger than the first acute angle.
+• Meaning of the ratio 1:3: The second acute angle is 3 times bigger than the first acute angle

 Tricky and interesting geometry word problems